paulofaria/dr-naive-bayes/README.md

 # Dr. Naive Bayes API

-A Flask based API for a naive baysian network.
+A Flask based API for a naive bayesian network.

 ## Running Locally